Azure/azure-sdk-for-java/sdk/storage/azure-storage-blob/README.md

 Get started with our [Blob samples][samples]:

-1. [Basic Examples][samples_basic]: Create storage, container, blob clients, Upload, download, and list blobs.
+1. [Basic Examples][samples_basic]: Create storage, container and blob clients.
+Upload, download and list blobs.
-1. [File Transfer Examples][samples_file_transfer]: Upload and download a large file through blobs.
+2. [File Transfer Examples][samples_file_transfer]: Upload and download a large file through blobs.
-1. [Storage Error Examples][samples_storage_error]: Handle the exceptions from storage blob service side.
+3. [Storage Error Examples][samples_storage_error]: Handle the exceptions thrown from the Storage Blob service side.
-1. [List Container Examples][samples_list_containers]: Create, list and delete containers.
+4. [List Container Examples][samples_list_containers]: Create, list and delete containers.
-1. [Set metadata and HTTPHeaders Examples][samples_metadata]: Set metadata for container and blob, and set HTTPHeaders for blob.
+5. [Set Metadata and HTTPHeaders Examples][samples_metadata]: Set metadata for containers and blobs, and set HTTPHeaders for blobs.
-1. [Azure Identity Examples][samples_identity]: Use DefaultAzureCredential to do the authentication.
+6. [Azure Identity Examples][samples_identity]: Use `DefaultAzureCredential` to do the authentication.

 ## Contributing

 This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.microsoft.com.
+Most contributions require you to agree to a [Contributor License Agreement (CLA)][cla] declaring that you have the right to, and actually do, grant us the rights to use your contribution.

 When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
 Simply follow the instructions provided by the bot.
 You will only need to do this once across all repos using our CLA.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.
+This project has adopted the [Microsoft Open Source Code of Conduct][coc].
+For more information see the [Code of Conduct FAQ][coc_faq] or contact [opencode@microsoft.com][coc_contact] with any additional questions or comments.

 ![Impressions](https://azure-sdk-impressions.azurewebsites.net/api/impressions/azure-sdk-for-java%2Fsdk%2Fstorage%2FAzure.Storage.Blobs%2FREADME.png)